 Bradbury Building, Los Angeles The elaborate elevators are still working.

 Apart from the Bradbury Building, there are other Blade Runner related locations nearby.
+I exit the Bradbury by the entrance used by Rick Deckard (Harrison Ford), which today become a Subway restaurant.
 Just across the street is the Million Dollar Theater, which can also be seen in the movie.
-Unfortunately the big pillars were only part of the movie set, but it’s still cool to see the neon sign of the theater.
+Unfortunately the big pillars were only part of the movie set, but it’s still fun to see the neon sign of the theater.
+A few blocks to the north is the Second Street Tunnel, where Deckard can be seen driving home.

 Waiting hall at Union Station, Los Angeles Waiting hall at Union Station.